bubble-framework/bubble-framework/README.md

 };
 ```

 - Navigate to your GitHub repository secrets, and save one secret named `DB_URI` and another named `DB_NAME` with the appropriate values.
-These secrets will be provided to a `.env` file when your preview apps are being built and deployed
+These secrets will be exported as environment variables when your preview apps are being built and deployed

 # Bubble Lingo